 - Calculate your Local Housing Allowance (LHA) rate

 - The area you live or you are moving to

 - The number of rooms your household has or needs

-Every property in the country will be included in a specific Broad Rental Market Area (BRMA) which shows the weekly Local Housing Allowance rates for each area.
-You can find out which BRMA applies to you.
+Every property in the country will be included in a specific Broad Rental Market Area (BRMA), which shows the weekly Local Housing Allowance rates for each area.
+Wychavon District has the following areas:

 LHA uses size criteria for working out the amount of LHA that can be paid.
-One room is allowed as a bedroom for each of the following occupiers, up to a maximum of 4, with each occupier coming only within the first category which applies to him or her:
+One room is allowed as a bedroom for each of the following occupiers:

 - A couple